tbmc/brainfuck_interpreter/Readme.md

 What is [BrainFuck](https://en.wikipedia.org/wiki/Brainfuck)?

-You can access it here:
+You can access my Brainfuck interpreter here: https://brainfuck_interpreter.tbmc.ovh/

-https://brainfuck_interpreter.tbmc.ovh/
+## What is this project?

+Initially this project is a Brainfuck interpreter written in Rust.
+Now it is still a Brainfuck interpreter, but it is written in Go and the front is written in Svelte.
+Both communicate with websockets.

 ## Example